astrohart/MFR/MFR.Engines.Matching.Tests/README.md

 method
 returns `false` in the event that (a) MatchCase = true and MatchExactWord
-= false in the configuration, (b) the source string contains the pattern string as a substring, but (c) the cases do not match in neither the first sub-case nor in the second.
+= false in the projectFileRenamerConfiguration, (b) the source string contains the pattern string as a substring, but (c) the cases do not match in neither the first sub-case nor in the second.